JB243/jb243.github.io/README.md

 ## 1. Before entering,

 It is a blog that started as a diary in 2007.
 However, through this blog, I became special and wanted to communicate with the world through this blog.
 Then, while watching the match between Lee Se-dol and AlphaGo in 2016, I wanted to sketch a tree about human knowledge on this blog.
-And now, I would like to complete this project in earnest.
+And now, I would like to proceed with this project further.

 <br>